auth0/universal-login/packages/auth0-acul-js/examples/mfa-push-polling-utility.md

 # MFA Push Polling Utility

 This utility provides robust polling for MFA push notifications in applications.
-It sends a POST request to your backend endpoint at a specified interval, including the `rememberDevice` value, and continues until the polling is cancelled or the condition is met.
+It sends a POST request to your backend endpoint at a specified interval and continues until the polling is cancelled or the condition is met.

 ## Function